abdulsamad/experimentia/README.md

-## Experimentia
+## PolyChat

-Welcome to Experimentia, where I exploring the LLM's API!
+Welcome to PolyChat, where I'm just exploring LLMs!
 Below, you'll find information on technologies used, supported browsers, installation instructions, and how to set up the environment.
-Don't bother why I chose this name—I'm just rolling with it! 🤷‍♂️

 ## Features